Release of Sheikh Hasina & Return of Democracy

 Mass arrests and harassment of Awami League leaders and activists began on the instructions of the caretaker government controlled by the BNP-Jamaat clique and some military members.
 However, the party announced that no council would be formed till the release of Sheikh Hasina.

 Finally, on 23 May 2008, at an extended meeting of the Awami League, the grassroots leaders of the party's 72 organizational branches expressed full confidence in Sheikh Hasina and announced to intensify the ongoing movement across the country for her release from prison.
 On May 27 and 28, an executive meeting of the Awami League decided that Sheikh Hasina should be given unconditional release and medical treatment abroad.
-After this announcement of Awami League, mass arrests started all over the country.
+After this announcement of the Awami League, mass arrests started all over the country.
 About 20,000 people were detained.

 In the end, all the conspiracies of the miscreants failed in the face of the popularity and personality of the public leader, Sheikh Hasina.
 On 11 June 2008, they were forced to honourably release Sheikh Hasina, the daughter of Bengal.